 Here is how the Guardian describes the ideas of George Lakoff, the cognitive linguist:

-“[T]he left, he argues, is losing the political argument – every year, it cedes more ground to the right, under the mistaken impression that this will bring everything closer to the centre.
-In fact, there is no centre: the more progressives capitulate, the more boldly the conservatives express their vision, and the further to the right the mainstream moves.”
+“[T]he left, he argues, is losing the political argument – every year, it cedes more ground to the right, under the mistaken impression that this will bring everything closer to the center.
+In fact, there is no center: the more progressives capitulate, the more boldly the conservatives express their vision and the further to the right the mainstream moves.”

 Just how badly can public debate be twisted?
-If Obama can be attacked as an anti-war president then reality is no measure.
+If Obama can be attacked as an anti-war president or Biden as a leftist or Harris as a Marxist, then reality is no measure.

 If there is a bottom to the depths we have not marked it yet.

 So every four years we are served up a full course menu of Republican horribles.
-Stampeded by revulsion and fear, we are left with the choice of voting for mainstream and right-wing Democrats whose strategy then enables the further rightward drift of both parties.
-Or, so it has been for a half a century.
-Triangulation has contributed its share to the dramatic rightward shift in the Republican Party.
+Stampeded by revulsion and fear, we are left with the choice of voting for right-wing corporate Democrats whose strategy then enables the further rightward drift of both parties.
+Or, so it has been for half a century.

-The major parties leaders really have no skin in the game.
+The major party’s leaders really have no skin in the game.

 As long as triangulation works to reproduce power unchanged, then the social movements largely miss out on the political opportunities that elections should present.

 Next: How We Surrender to Triangulation